 Biology is one of the major sciences.
-Scientists have acquired biological knowledge through processes known as scientific methods.
-There is no one scientific method.
-The steps of a scientific method make up an orderly way of gaining information about the biological world.
-The knowledge gained is sometimes useful in solving particular problems and is sometimes simply of interest without any practical application at the time.
+Scientists have acquired biological knowledge through a process known as the scientific method.
+The steps of the scientific method make up an orderly way of gaining information about the biological world.
+Sometimes the knowledge gained is useful in solving particular problems; other times it is simply of interest without any practical application at the time.

-A scientific method requires a systematic search for information by observation and experimentation.
-The basic steps of any scientific method are stating a problem, collecting information, forming a hypothesis, experimenting to test the hypothesis, recording and analyzing data, and forming a conclusion.
+The scientific method requires a systematic search for information by observation and experimentation.
+The basic steps of the scientific method are stating a problem based on observations, developing a research question or questions, forming a hypothesis, experimenting to test the hypothesis, collecting information, recording and analyzing data, and forming a conclusion.

-The first step in a scientific method is stating a problem based on observation.
+The first step in the scientific method is stating a problem based on observation.
 In this stage, the scientist recognizes that something has happened and that it occurs repeatedly.
 Therefore, the scientist formulates a question or states a problem for investigation.
 The next step in the scientific method is to explore resources that may have information about that question or problem.
-Here, the scientist conducts library research and interacts with other scientists to develop knowledge about the question at hand.
+Here, the scientist conducts a literature review and interacts with other scientists to develop knowledge about the question at hand.

 Hypothesis, experimentation, and analysis

 After analyzing the data, the scientist draws a conclusion.
 A valid conclusion must be based on the facts observed in the experiments.
-If the data from repeated experiments support the hypothesis, the scientist will publish the hypothesis and experimental data for other scientists to review and discuss.
+If the data from repeated experiments support the hypothesis, the scientist publishes the hypothesis and experimental data for other scientists to review and discuss.

 Theory and law

-Other scientists may not only repeat the experiments but may carry out additional experiments to challenge the findings.
+Other scientists not only may repeat the experiments but also may carry out additional experiments to challenge the findings.
 If the hypothesis is tested and confirmed often enough, the scientific community calls the hypothesis a theory.
 Then numerous additional experiments test the theory using rigorous experimental methods.
 Repeated challenges to the theory are presented.
-If the results continue to support the theory, the theory gains the status of a scientific law.
-A scientific law is a uniform or constant fact of nature.
-An example of a law of biology is that all living things are composed of cells.
+If the results continue to support the theory and are found to be universally applicable, the theory is elevated to a scientific law.
+A scientific law is a universal, uniform, or constant fact of nature.
+Sir Isaac Newton’s law of gravity is an example of a scientific law.